-In Emsworth, the preparation of the neighbourhood plan is being led by the Emsworth Neighbourhood Forum.
-There is also an ongoing dialogue between Emsworth Forum and Havant Borough Council to ensure the policies conform with national and local policy, as required by the neighbourhood plan regulations.
+In Emsworth, the preparation of the neighbourhood plan was led by the Emsworth Neighbourhood Forum.
+There was also an ongoing dialogue between Emsworth Forum and Havant Borough Council to ensure the policies conform with national and local policy, as required by the neighbourhood plan regulations.